74Labs/node-red-contrib-google/README.md

 This node is a wrapper for official Google APIs Node.js Client: [google-api-nodejs-client](https://github.com/google/google-api-nodejs-client).

-List of available APIs are provided online via [Google API Discovery Service](https://developers.google.com/discovery/).
+List of available APIs are delivered online via [Google API Discovery Service](https://developers.google.com/discovery/).

+Package contains two nodes.
+There is configuration node made for maintaining connection to Google API Services (_google-conn_) and regular node providing posibility to call any method of any API exposed via official Google's Node.js Client.

 ## How to Install